dw5/Metropolis/README.md

 Based on the last workflow point, I have moved the UFO files to a UFO folder to correctly represent they are an export, and not in fact the source files.

+#### Alternatives to the Glyphs App/UFO requirement

+Alternatively, feel free to send me (ideally) SVGs (or some such) that are clearly somehow an em sq (this project uses 1000em, so a 1000px/1000pt SVG is fine) to discuss ideas, thoughts, contributions.
+There are many users of this project now so sudden stylistic changes likely won't go into the final output, but I welcome constructive ideas :)

 #### Issues

 I know there are a few issues accumulating.
 Sorry :( I'll soon be on top of it :) Many people have requested specific glyphs, they're actually already in master, I just haven't done a release in forever.
 There will be a release soon, I promise, I'm looking forward to the inbox for this project being zero 😅